Pike Fishing in Switzerland, pike on a fly

 If interested, watch this great video on how to tie the best pike leaders.
 Many thanks to the Hayward Fly Fishing Company in WI/USA.

 I have tried some commercial flies, finding that most have long long tails with the hook tied in way up front- creating lots of missed fish as the hook won’t grab.
-I only use flies tied by my buddy Thomas, who’s a real master at it.
-You’ll get to see and fish those great flies if you book me only !
+I only use custom tied flies.

 Pike fishing in Switzerland, pike on a fly